-Paragraph C - Federal constitutional law requires a "prompt judicial determination of probable cause" to believe the defendant committed a chargeable offense, before or within 48 hours after arrest, in order to continue detention or other significant restraint of liberty.
-Cty. of Riverside v.
+Paragraph C - Federal constitutional law requires a "prompt judicial determination of probable cause" to believe the defendant committed a chargeable offense, before or within forty-eight (48) hours after arrest, in order to continue detention or other significant restraint of liberty.
+Cnty. of Riverside v.
 McLaughlin, 500 U.S. 44, 47, 56 (1991).

-Paragraph D - Upon the filing of a motion for pretrial detention and a finding of probable cause, the magistrate court is deprived of jurisdiction.
+Paragraph D - On the filing of a motion for pretrial detention, a finding of probable cause, and the conducting of the defendant's first appearance, the magistrate court is deprived of jurisdiction, except as provided in Rule 5-409(I) NMRA.

-[Adopted by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017; as amended by Supreme Court Order No. 20-8300-021, effective for all cases pending or filed on or after November 23, 2020.]
+[Adopted by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017; as amended by Supreme Court Order No. 20-8300-021, effective for all cases pending or filed on or after November 23, 2020; as amended by Supreme Court Order No. 22-8300-015, effective for all cases pending or filed on or after December 31, 2022.]